verifiablesoftware/vsw/CONTRIBUTING.md

 If you plan to begin work on an issue, first verify that it is not already assigned to someone else.
 If it is already assigned, but you have some special reason to work on this issue, be sure to communicate with the assigned person.
 If it is unassigned, assign it to yourself before beginning work so that others know you are working on it.
 Use the issues comments to update your status regularly and communicate any important information to the community.

 ## Using Git

+All work should be done on a feature branch.
+No users should push directly to the main branch.
+We will use pull requests to merge code from these feature branches into the main branch.
+A pull request must be approved by an authorized reviewer, and pass the automated testing, before being merged into the main branch.

 In order to keep a clean, easy to follow history, using git properly is important.
 The commit message should follow a particular format to make it easy to read and understand when someone reviews it in the future.
 The article, ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/) does a great job of explaining how and why to write a good message.
 The key points are: